Administration

 Note

-The set color scheme will also be applied for BIC Process Execution.
+The selected color scheme is also used for BIC Process Execution.

 Hint